KVKcodes/worko_backend/readme.md

 I made this project for an internship assignment which is to be reviewed by a hiring manager (pls give me the job bro 🙏).

-You are free to this project as a template for your projects or tests.
+You are free to use this project as a template for your projects or tests.

 ## Technologies Used